noface-0/S-NAS/README.md

 - **Early Stopping**: Configure patience and monitoring metric to optimize training time
 - **Data Loading**: Adjust num_workers based on your CPU capabilities for faster data loading
 - **Batch Size**: Larger batch sizes can speed up training on powerful GPUs
+- **Checkpointing**: Use `--checkpoint-frequency` to save progress periodically during long runs
+- **Resume Capability**: If a run is interrupted, use `--resume-from` to continue from a checkpoint
+- **Gradient Clipping**: Automatic gradient clipping prevents numerical instability issues

 ## Contributing